sylvesteryiadom/aws_batch_job/README.md

 2. Delete ECR repository
 3. Disable Compute environment , Job Queue and Deregister Job Definition
 4. Once disabled delete job queue and compute environment

+## Lessons Learned

+How to use AWS Batch service

+How to integrate AWS Batch service with Docker and Python

+Using AWS ECR as an alternative to docker hub

+Viewing and troubleshooting Batch jobs using AWS Cloudwatch logs/log groups